Gagan6366/Pixel_manipulation_image_encryption/README.md

     Pixel Manipulation: The encryption process modifies pixel values based on a secret key and a specified algorithm.
     Data Obfuscation: By changing pixel values, the original image becomes unreadable.
     Decryption: The reverse process restores the original image using the same secret key.

+## Example

+Here's a simple example of how to use the scripts provided:

+    Encrypting an Image: python3 image_encrypter.py
+                         Enter path of Image :
+                         Enter Key for encryption of Image:
+                         The path of file:
+                         Key for encryption:
+                         Encryption Done...

+    Decrypting the Image: python3 image_decrypter.py
+                          Enter path of Image :/home/bug/Downloads/flower.jpg
+                          Enter Key for encryption of Image: 12 The path of file:  /home/bug/Downloads/flower.jpg
+                          Note: Encryption key and Decryption key must be same.
+                          Key for Decryption:  12
+                         Decryption Done...